 - Complaints involving both consumer and disciplinary matters.
 The OLSC may prioritise resolving the consumer matter first.

-Complaints about legal costs.
-The OLSC handles disputes if:
+Costs Disputes: Complaints about legal costs.
+The OLSC generally handles costs disputes if:

 Inappropriate Personal Conduct

-- Complaints about discrimination, sexual harassment, or bullying in a legal workplace.
+- Complaints about discrimination, sexual harassment, or bullying that happens at a law practice or in a barrister's chambers.

 Jurisdiction:

-The OLSC has the authority to handle complaints under NSW law about solicitors and barristers practising in NSW.
+The OLSC has the authority to handle complaints under NSW law about solicitors and barristers practising in NSW, and law practices operating in NSW.

 Time Limitations: